bhauman/lein-figwheel/README.md

 If you write reloadable code, figwheel can facilitate automated live interactive programming.
-Every time you save your ClojureScript source file the changes are sent to the browser so you can see the affects of modifying your code in real time.
+Every time you save your ClojureScript source file the changes are sent to the browser so you can see the effects of modifying your code in real time.
 This is different than interactive programming in the browser-repl where you need to cherry pick which changes to send and which processes to start, etc.